-Chaim Bermant Prizes for Journalism
+Chaim Bermant Prize for Journalism

-The Jewish Book Council is delighted to be associated with the Chaim Bermant Prizes for Journalism, in memory of the author and journalist, who was a leading light on the Jewish Chronicle for 40 years until his death in 1998.
-Humane, witty and wise, he managed at once to be “Anglo-Jewry’s voice of conscience”, in the words of former Chief Rabbi, the late Lord Jacobovits, or, in his own typically tongue-in-cheek designation, “a licensed heretic”.
-Chaim Bermant wrote features and reviews for the nation’s most prestigious broadsheets and periodicals as well as over thirty books of history, fiction, satire and memoirs.
-The award to commemorate his exceptional career in journalism was first presented at Jewish book Week in 2008, in association with both the JC and the Bermant family.
+The Jewish Book Council is delighted to be associated with the Chaim Bermant Prize for Journalism, which was re-launched for JBW 2015.
+The prize is presented in memory of the late author and journalist, who was a leading light on the JC for 40 years until his death in 1998.
+Humane, witty and wise, he managed at once to be “Anglo-Jewry’s voice of conscience”, in the words of former Chief Rabbi, the late Lord Jacobovits and, in his own typically tongue-in-cheek designation, “a licensed heretic”.
+Chaim Bermant wrote features and reviews for the nation’s most prestigious broadsheets and periodicals as well as over 30 books of history, fiction, satire and memoirs.
+The award, which commemorates his exceptional career in journalism, was first presented at Jewish book Week in 2008, in association with the Bermant family and the JC.

-The 2008 winner was Daniel Finkelstein, with David Rowan, Jonathan Freedland and Johnny Geller acting as judges.
+The 2008 prize was won Daniel Finkelstein and the judges were David Rowan, Jonathan Freedland and Johnny Geller.